 - HexElect® platform combines two co-dependently acting HexaBody molecules, to introduce selectivity while maximizing therapeutic potency.

 We are committed to build a sustainable organization that meets environmental, social and governance (ESG) criteria of relevance to our business operations.
-Our non-financial reporting can be found in our CSR report.
+Our non-financial reporting can be found in our Annual Report, Corporate Responsibility Report and our SASB ESG DATA TABLES 2021.
 As the reporting of sustainability metrics continues to evolve over the years, Genmab has and will continue to adapt and improve its metrics and disclosures.
-Starting in 2020, Genmab will identify an initial set of performance indicators that will enable us to better manage and measure our impact going forward.
-We have adopted the Sustainability Accounting Standards Board (SASB) framework and will follow its guidelines to disclose critical measurements on the environment, society and governance of relevance to our business operations.
+In 2020, Genmab embarked upon a more focused, business-driven Corporate Social Responsibility (CSR) strategy to steer our efforts and build a foundational CSR program.
+A key part of this effort included our commitment to three United Nations Sustainable Development Goals (SDGs) that were most closely aligned with our business and that our teams can positively impact.
+We have adopted the frameworks by the Sustainability Accounting Standards Board (SASB) and Task Force on Climate-Related Financial Disclosures (TCFD) and will follow their guidelines to disclose critical measurements on the environment, society and governance of relevance to our business operations.

-Click here to access the Genmab Code of Business Conduct and Ethics.
+Click here to access our new Code of Conduct.

 We are building a pipeline of 1st –in-class / best-in-class products to meet our goal to develop products that will make a real difference to cancer patients compared to current therapies.
 In order to do this our priorities are to advance our product pipeline by accelerating development of potential “next winners,” invest in our promising early stage portfolio, innovative technologies and new capabilities.
 We also need to keep and maintain a strong capital position to ensure investor and creditor confidence.
 Therefore, at this stage we do not plan to return capital to investors via dividends.